 In addition to using the primary interface, you can also use the auxiliary (AUX) interface for management.
 The AUX interface must be on a different subnet than the primary interface.
-The in-path management interface cannot be assigned an IPv6 address to manage the SteelHead.
+Likewise, the management in-path interface can be used and it also must be on a different subnet.